didacflorensa/MCA-Cancer/README.md

 * _python-scripts_: This folder contains the scripts in python to clean and transform data.
 * _r-scripts/boxplot-images_: This folder contains the images of boxplot graphs.
 * _r-scripts/distrbutions-plots-by-cancer_: This folder contains the distribution plots by each cancer.
-* _kmeans_: This folder contains the script to execute the kmeans algorithm.
+* _ython-scripts/kmeans_: This folder contains the script to execute the kmeans algorithm.
 The dataset is available in _data/colon-study_.

 ## Running python scripts